Things To Do

 Football (Soccer)

-Football is one of the most popular sports in Haeju, with many local teams and enthusiasts, often played in schools and community fields.
+Football is a popular sport in Haeju, with local teams and community matches often taking place.

 Table Tennis